 A new industry for Oregon in a clean energy future

 Offshore wind can create thousands of union-represented manufacturing, installation, and maintenance jobs while supporting the development of a highly skilled workforce.
 It also supports indirect jobs in planning, construction, and management of port readiness, plus additional indirect jobs in service-related fields.
-With offshore wind being developed in California as well, Oregon is in a strong position to be both a producer of offshore wind energy and a supplier across the region.
+With offshore wind being developed in California as well, Oregon is in a strong position to be both a producer of offshore wind energy and a a player in the regional supply chain.
 Exact numbers of jobs will depend upon how much offshore wind Oregon plans to build, and the role the state aims to play in the regional supply chain.

 Community-led decisions

 Oregon’s H.B.
 4080, passed in the 2024 legislative session, paved the way for the development of an Oregon Offshore Wind Energy Roadmap.
 This state-driven process will ensure all voices are heard in any future offshore wind decisions.
 The roadmap, once completed, will define the state’s standards in the processes related to offshore wind.
-Oregon is conducting a year’s worth of outreach and engagement to ensure all Oregonians have the opportunity for input, and is set to be completed by September 2025.
+Oregon is conducting extensive outreach and engagement to ensure all Oregonians have the opportunity for input, and is set to be completed by September 2025.

 Offshore wind developers are committed to working closely with Tribes, communities and stakeholders to create projects that yield tangible benefits, through community benefit agreements, job training partnerships, and other creative collaborations.
 Developers will also work with other ocean users to avoid, minimize and mitigate potential ocean and coastal use conflicts.